- As low as $523/Night

 Overview:

 Welcome to Port O Telephone #C201.
-This one bedroom oceanfront vacation home has outstanding vistas that can be adored from the living room, the bedroom and the screened porch.
+This one bedroom oceanfront vacation home has incredible vistas that can be adored from the living room, the bedroom and the screened porch.
 The kitchen is completely outfitted and includes a dining table for four.

 Living Area: